 Like all good initiatives, the proposal to form the San Diego Appellate Inn of Court originated over food and drink.
-On May 19, 2014, members and leaders of the San Diego County Bar’s Appellate Practice Section (APS) attended a regularly scheduled meeting with representatives of the Court of Appeal, Fourth District, Division One, to discuss issues impacting civil appellate practice in San Diego.
-Representing APS were Immediate Past Chair Rupa Singh, Chair George Schaefer, Vice Chair Victoria Fuller, and longtime member David Niddrie.
-Representing the Court were Presiding Justice Judith M. McConnell and then Managing Attorney Kimberly Stewart.
-The scene was a round lunch table in a private dining room at the Panda Inn, with all Court personnel paying for themselves, as always.
+On May 19, 2014, members and leaders of the San Diego County Bar’s Appellate Practice Section (APS) attended a regularly scheduled meeting with representatives of the Fourth District Court of Appeal, Division One, to discuss issues impacting civil appellate practice in San Diego.
+APS was represented by Immediate Past Chair Rupa Singh, Chair George Schaefer, Vice Chair Victoria Fuller, and longtime member David Niddrie.
+The Court attendees were Presiding Justice Judith M. McConnell and then Managing Attorney Kimberly Stewart.
+The scene was a roundtable in the Panda Inn’s private dining room, with all Court personnel paying for themselves, as always.

-On February 24, 2015, the Appellate Inn Subcommittee presented a summary of its key findings and recommendations, as explained in a detailed memo to the four judicial liaisons, confirming that appellate attorneys were enthusiastic about joining an Appellate Inn; that all local trial Inns would welcome an Appellate Inn to provide a missing forum for state and federal appellate judges to discuss substantive issues of appellate law and practice with the appellate bar in a collegial setting; and that all circumstances were ripe for an Appellate Inn in San Diego.
-The judicial liaisons approved the proposal, suggesting ways to keep the Appellate Inn affordable, manageable, and sustainable, including in terms of dues, membership, and time commitment.
+On February 24, 2015, the Appellate Inn Subcommittee presented a summary of its key findings and recommendations, as explained in a detailed memo to the four judicial liaisons—Justices Haller and Irion and Judges McKeown and Owens.
+The Subcommittee conveyed that appellate attorneys were enthusiastic about an Appellate Inn; that all local trial Inns would welcome an Appellate Inn to provide a missing forum for state and federal appellate judges to discuss substantive issues of appellate law and practice with the appellate bar; and that circumstances were ripe for an Appellate Inn in San Diego.
+The sole obstacle was that the number of programs required by the American Inns to be chartered seemed unsustainable.
+Ninth Circuit Judge McKeown proposed a simple, elegant solution: Why not have the Appellate Inn co-sponsor a few programs with APS, including one that she and Justice McConnell headlined annually?
+The powers that be ultimately ratified this suggestion, which was incorporated into an amended proposal.
+The judicial liaisons approved the amended proposal, suggesting other ways to keep the Appellate Inn affordable, manageable, and sustainable, including in terms of dues, membership, and time commitment.

-On July 20, 2016, the Working Group met to discuss and approve the proposals of each of the six committees, and formally authorized launching the San Diego Appellate Inn of Court, only the fifth of its kind nationally, and the first one west of the Mississippi.
-The Working Group later approved a seven-member, all-volunteer founding Executive Committee, which met for the first time on August 8, 2016, to confirm each member’s position as follows—President Rupa Singh, Counselor/Vice President Julie Garland, Secretary Kimberly Stewart, Treasurer Erica Cortez, Programs Chair Victoria Fuller, Membership Chair Howard Cohen, and Communications Chair Jon Williams.
+On July 20, 2016, the Working Group met to discuss and approve the proposals of each of the six committees, and formally authorized launching the San Diego Appellate Inn of Court, only the fifth of its kind nationally, and the first one in the Ninth Circuit or anywhere west of the Mississippi.
+The Working Group later approved a seven-member founding Executive Committee, which met for the first time on August 8, 2016, to elect each member to a position as follows—President Rupa Singh, Counselor and Vice President Julie Garland, Secretary Kimberly Stewart, Treasurer Erica Cortez, Programs Chair Victoria Fuller, Membership Chair Howard Cohen, and Communications Chair Jon Williams.

-The San Diego Appellate Inn held its first membership meeting on December 9, 2016, co-hosting a Holiday Luncheon with the APS that featured a conversation with Presiding Justices Manuel A. Ramirez and Kathleen E. O’Leary from the California Court of Appeal, Fourth District, Divisions Two and Three.
+The San Diego Appellate Inn held its first membership meeting on December 9, 2016, co-hosting a Holiday Luncheon with the APS that featured a conversation with Presiding Justices Manuel A. Ramirez and Kathleen E. O’Leary from the California Court of Appeal, Fourth District, Divisions Two and Three, respectively.
 Since then, the San Diego Appellate Inn has grown to nearly 100 members, and its six teams continue to present dynamic programs on topics ranging from ethical considerations for appellate lawyers to effective storytelling in legal briefs.
-All gatherings continue to occur over food and drink, naturally.
+Naturally, all gatherings continue to occur over food and drink.

 The San Diego Appellate Inn of Court is indebted to its judicial liaisons from the Ninth Circuit and the Court of Appeal for the Fourth District, Division One, plus the members of the 2014 Subcommittee; the 2015 Working Group; and the 2016-2018 founding Executive Committee for their efforts in launching the Inn.